shaunwarman/forwardemail.net/app/views/self-hosted/index.md

 You can get more logs via `docker logs -f <container_name>`.
 If anything exited, it's likely related to the `.env` file being configured incorrectly.

+Within the web UI, you can view `/admin/emails` and `/admin/logs` for outbound email logs and error logs respectively.

 #### What tool(s) should I use to test email configuration best practices?

 [mxtoolbox](https://mxtoolbox.com/)